Apiacá: Culture and customs

 Each Apiaca communal hut constituted a settlement and had at least one chief.
-The title of chief was passed from father to son or, in the absence of an heir apparent, to the nearest relative.
+The title of a chief was passed from father to son or, in the absence of an heir apparent, to the nearest relative.
 The chief was unique in that he was allowed as many as three wives, although typically his authority was exercised "unobtrusively".
 However, in times of war and in encounters with foreigners, the chief assumed great authority.
 This was evidenced by his distinctive ornaments, which included a large, white shell collar, a feather diadem, and a large belt of black beads and human teeth.
 After childbirth, a mother was confined for only one day, and children were raised in an atmosphere of love and affection.
 Boys were tattooed by women using thorns in a process completed at the age of 14.
-In this ritual, boys had a rectangle tattooed around the mouth, symbolizing that the boy could eat human flesh.
-Facial tattoos consisted of marks form each ear to the nose, chin, and mouth, while designs on the body displayed war and hunting accomplishments.
+In this ritual, boys had a rectangle tattooed around their mouth, symbolizing that the boy could eat human flesh.
+Facial tattoos consisted of marks from each ear to the nose, chin, and mouth, while designs on the body displayed war and hunting accomplishments.
 Women were tattooed after marriage with a design consisting of a rectangle on the chin, with a band running to the ears.
 With the exception of the chief, the Apiaca were monogamous and married at the age of 14.
 Divorce was allowed, with custody of children going to the father in these cases.
 The dead were buried in shallow graves under their hammocks in the house, and their bones were exhumed after a year to be buried in the original grave.

 The Apiaca fought and warred regularly with their neighbors, who included the Nambicuara, the Parintintin, the Tapanyuna, and others, for the purpose of avenging former issues.
 War expeditions of 200 to 300 warriors were embarked upon after the harvest, but only in the event of the shamans predicting victory.
-Several villages might cooperate under the leadership of a chief in times of war, and cannibalism – eating of prisoners and those killed in battle – was practiced with elaborate ceremonies as late as 1848.
+Several villages might cooperate under the leadership of a chief in times of war, and cannibalism – the eating of prisoners and those killed in battle – was practiced with elaborate ceremonies as late as 1848.

 Religion

 The Apiaca believed in a god who created the sky and earth and who showed his anger and displeasure in the form of thunder and lightning.
 Shamans were greatly respected and told the future through trances and speaking with the spirits.
-They treated the ill by blowing on the patient, sucking the afflicted part of the body, and washing the patient in an herbal bath.
+They treated the ill by blowing on the patient, sucking the afflicted part of the body, and washing the patient in a herbal bath.